marafathussain/ML_book_easy/chapters/chapter2.md

 **End of Chapter 2**

-In the next chapter, we'll use this cleaned and prepared data to build our first machine learning models, starting with logistic regression for classification of disease states based on gene expression profiles.
-We'll learn how to train models, make predictions, and evaluate their performance using appropriate metrics for biological applications.
+In the next chapter, we will use this cleaned and prepared data to build our first machine learning models, starting with logistic regression for classification of disease states based on gene expression profiles.
+We will learn how to train models, make predictions, and evaluate their performance using appropriate metrics for biological applications.